phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 ### HTTP Operation Object

-The HTTP Operation element is an extension of the Operation element specifically for interactions using the HTTP protocol.
+The HTTP Operation element is an extension of the Operation element specifically for interactions using the [HTTP](#RFC7231) protocol.

 #### Added Properties

 Name | Type | Description
 ---|:---:|---
-security | [[Security Object](#security-object)] | An array of SecurityRequirement elements, the operation can be authenticated by any of the specified security schemes. headers | Map[`string`, `string`] | A map where the keys are the names of the HTTP headers to be sent and the values are URIs that resolve to a document that appropriately describes the format and semantics of the variables, e.g.: a DTD, XSD, JSON Schema, RAML Data Type, OpenAPI schema, etc.
+security | [[Security Object](#security-object)] | An array of Security elements, the operation can be authenticated by any of the specified security schemes. headers | Map[`string`, `string`] | A map where the keys are the names of the HTTP headers to be sent and the values are URIs that resolve to a document that appropriately describes the format and semantics of the variables, e.g.: a DTD, XSD, JSON Schema, RAML Data Type, OpenAPI schema, etc.

 #### Examples